hailduong/TicketSystemLDH/README.md

 ![test-2](./docs/test-2.png)

-## V. Improvement Proposal
+## VI.
+Future Work

-If given more time to enhance this app, I would focus on:
+If given more time to enhance this app, I would focus on these technical improvements:

 - **Progressive Web App (PWA) support:**
   Enable installation and offline capabilities for a native app-like experience.

 - **State Persistence:**
   Integrate `redux-persist` to cache Redux state in local storage, improving load times and offline usability.